 Early Learning and Childcare Expansion: Delivering the Workforce

-We will be joined by Maree Todd MSP, Minister for Children and Young People, as we explore the current status of the early years’ workforce and share excellent practice already in place to recruit and retain staff.
+At this event we explore the current status of the early years’ workforce and share excellent practice already in place to recruit and retain staff.
 In doing so, we will examine how to deliver the additional 11,000 staff needed to realise the Scottish Government’s policy of almost doubling the funded early learning and childcare (ELC) entitlement from August 2020.

 'On target to deliver the required workforce'?

 An Audit Scotland report of February 2018 concluded that there are ‘significant risks that councils will not be able to expand funded ELC to 1,140 hours by 2020’.
 It cited workforce levels underlying this challenge and argued that the Scottish Government ‘should have started detailed planning with councils earlier’.

 Since the publication of that report, private nurseries have reported a ‘haemorrhaging’ of staff to local authority nurseries and the Scottish Government’s overall figures show that they missed their recruitment target by 300 by December 2018.

 Yet despite these difficulties, the Scottish Government maintains that it is ‘on target to deliver the required workforce’.